JohannesBuchner/BXA/examples/sherpa/README.rst

 * Loading data
 * setting up a model and its parameter ranges
 * running a BXA fit with specified priors
-* plotting the posterior predictions (convolved with the response)
-* plotting the model (posterior predictions, not convolved)
-* making a Q-Q plot

 See https://johannesbuchner.github.io/BXA/ to understand the code.
 See https://johannesbuchner.github.io/UltraNest/ to understand the output of the